AuenKr/open-code.nvim/README.md

 ## Requirements

 - Neovim 0.7.0 or later
-- [OpenCode CLI](https://github.com/anthropics/opencode) tool installed and available in your PATH
+- [Opencode CLI](https://github.com/anthropics/opencode) tool installed and available in your PATH
 - [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) (dependency for git operations)

 See [CHANGELOG.md](CHANGELOG.md) for version history and updates.